jqueryscript/awesome-chatgpt-plugins/README.md

  **Astrodaily**              | Search and discover NASA images.
  **Astrology**               | Discover your cosmic DNA.
 Dive into your exact birth (natal) chart for growth, purpose, and healing.
  **ATSResumeCopilot**        | Tailor your resume for a job description &amp; get discovered By ATS.
 Say ‘Review my Resume’.
 Powered by Maigrate.
+ **Aurora**                  | A conversational bridge to your Philips Hue Lights.
+Shape your ambiance with a simple chat.
  **Aus Petrol Prices**       | Ask for the average daily petrol price for any state or capital city region in Australia!
  **Aus Surf Report**         | Get today’s surf report for any break throughout Australia!
  **Austrian Bank Rates**     | Compare the rates and terms of checking accounts and savings accounts from Austrian banks.
  **Auth Network Monit**      | Elevate network monitoring with real-time, quantum-ready, HTTP, ICMP, DNS, SMTP checks, this tool alerts you 24/7.
  **Auto Prompt**             | Save time by queuing your prompts to run one after the other.
  **AutoInfra1**              | Talk to your Servers.
 Works with AWS, GCP, Azure, and anywhere you can ssh!
+ **Autolab Causality**       | Calls Autolab to compute bounds on causal queries.
+ **Autoleaf**                | Autoleaf reads raw LaTeX from your paper library to assist you in writing scientific articles.
  **Avalara**                 | Calculate sales tax or lookup tax rates for any address in the U.S.
  **Avian**                   | Connect to your business data – Google Analytics, Google Ads, Facebook Ads and more.
  **B12 AI Websites**         | Create a professional, engaging, and user-friendly website for your business in seconds using AI.
  **B12 Email marketing**     | Send high-quality emails in minutes that engage contacts and sell your services within minutes.
- **B12 No-code AI**          | Bring AI to your business with no-code forms to attract leads, analyze data, and increase efficiency.
  **B12 Scheduling**          | Bring online scheduling to your business and enable your customers to book appointments in minutes.
  **Back4App**                | Use natural language to create, deploy, and scale apps, backend, databases, cloud functions, web pages, and APIs.
  **Bardeen**                 | Create and run automations on the most popular web services.